5.1 Introduction to Linear Regression

 Exercise 2

-(b) Interpret the slope and the intercept in this context.
+(b) Interpret the slope and intercept.

 (c) Calculate and interpret \(R^2\).